Bosch-0/Project-Muggle/README.md

 Once the GUI has a basic HWW create wallet flow UI implemented, multisig UI is the next priority.
 Multisig in Bitcoin Core is quite different from other wallets (due to no BIP39 implementation) so this will need to be designed from the ground up.

-### Descriptors
+### Descriptor wallets
-Descriptor wallets which are included in the next major Bitcoin Core release (0.21) offer a wide range of UX implications.
-There does not yet exist any reference UI/UX best practices for working with descriptors so this project will involve quite a bit of research.
+Descriptor wallets included in the next major Bitcoin Core release (0.21) offer a wide range of UX implications.
+There does not yet exist any reference UI/UX best practices for working with descriptors so this project will be working on building.
 Some examples of UX improvements descriptors can offer are below:

 - Easier multisig backups.
 - Better wallet management.